zowe/zowe-install-packaging/bin/README.md

     * If it's `string` parameter, the user must pass a value along with the parameter.
 For example, `--config /path/to/my/config/file`.
   4. is the requirement of this parameter.
 If this parameter is required, put value `required` in this column.
   5. is the default value of the parameter.
 This is only valid for `string` parameters.
-  6. is reserved for future.
+  6. is reserved for future usage.
+  7. is reserved for future usage.
-  7. is the parameter help.
+  8. is the parameter help.
 This help message will be displayed if the user issue `--help` or `-h` parameter.
+- `.exclusive-parameters`: is in same format of `.parameters` except all parameters defined in this file will NOT be propagated to sub-commands.
 - `.experimental`: This is an _optional_ file indicate this command is for experimental purpose.
 It may be changed or improved in the future, and it may not be stable enough for extenders to use if they target to support multiple versions of Zowe.
 - `index.sh`: This is required file to process the command.
 This file will be sourced to `zwe` when it's executed.

 ### Extend new command

 To define a new command, create the right folder structure under `bin/commands` and then create the assistant files described above.

-### Error message IDs and exit codes

-`zwe` command may exit with non-zero code with error messages ID.

-- Error `ZWEI0200E` with exit code `200`: `ZWE_zowe_runtimeDirectory` is not defined when sourcing `bin/libs/index.sh`.
-- Exit code `201`: when the user pass `--help` or `-h` parameter, the exit code is always `201`.
-- Error `ZWEI0202E` with exit code `202`: invalid parameter %s.
-- Error `ZWEI0203E` with exit code `203`: invalid type of parameter %s.
-- Error `ZWEI0204E` with exit code `204`: invalid command %s.
-- Error `ZWEI0205E` with exit code `205`: invalid sub-command %s of command %s.
-- Error `ZWEI0206E` with exit code `206`: %s parameter is required.
-- Error `ZWEI0207E` with exit code `207`: no handler defined for command %s.

-### Error codes and messages

-Errors may show in `stderr` and here is a list of error codes.

 ## Libraries